Farmin Shahabuddin, MPH, Shahmir H. Ali, ABD, Brandel France de Bravo, MPH, and Nicholas J. Jury, PhD

 Can Prostate Cancer Screenings Do Harm?

-Aside from not providing no benefit to many men, prostate cancer screening may actually do some harm.
-These harms can include 1) inaccurate results leading to unnecessary biopsies and complications, 2) complications and high costs associated with unnecessary treatment, and 3) serious side effects from treatments (such as urinary incontinence and impotence).12 In fact, a 2018 study based on data from 721,718 men across 5 clinical trials estimated that for every 1000 men screened for prostate cancer, screening-related complications will result in 1 person being hospitalized for sepsis, 3 requiring pads for urinary incontinence, and 25 reporting erectile dysfunction.11
+Aside from not providing a significant benefit to many men, prostate cancer screening may actually do some harm.
+These harms can include 1) inaccurate results leading to unnecessary biopsies and complications, 2) complications and high costs associated with unnecessary treatment, and 3) serious side effects from treatments (such as urinary incontinence and impotence).12 In fact, a 2018 study based on data from 721,718 men across 5 clinical trials estimated that for every 1000 men screened for prostate cancer, screening-related complications will result in 1 person being hospitalized for sepsis, 3 requiring pads for urinary incontinence, and 25 reporting erectile dysfunction.13

 It is also important to acknowledge that the harms of prostate cancer screening are disproportionately impacting some communities more than others.
-A 2018 study revealed that Black men were more likely to receive a false-positive PSA test and undergo a biopsy than white men.14 For more information on racial differences in prostate cancer, read our article linked here.
+A 2018 study revealed that Black men were more likely to receive a false-positive PSA test and undergo a biopsy than white men.15 For more information on racial differences in prostate cancer, read our article linked here.

 The Bottom Line